cvkumar/flask-ml-app/README.md

 # flask-ml-app

-A simple application that allows a user to train a support vector machine (svm) model on the classical [Iris Flower Dataset](https://archive.ics.uci.edu/ml/datasets/iris) and use it to predict the classification of a flower based on sepal length, sepal width, petal length, and petal width.
+A simple application that enables a user to train a support vector machine (svm) model on the classical [Iris Flower Dataset](https://archive.ics.uci.edu/ml/datasets/iris) and use it to predict the classification of a flower based on sepal length, sepal width, petal length, and petal width.

 UI: Angular 6 <br />